 The Law Offices of Paul D. Scott also associates with co-counsel and/or local counsel as necessary, depending on the particular matter.
 Mr. Scott is licensed to practice law in the State of California and Ms. Remick is licensed to practice in the States of California, Pennyslvania and Maine, so the firm generally works with local counsel in other jurisdictions.
-In litigating fraud claims, we also typically work in cooperation with Department of Justice Attorneys who are assigned to represent the United States in cases filed under the False Claims Act.
+In litigating fraud claims, the firm’s attorneys also typically work in cooperation with government counsel assigned to represent the United States or its relevant agencies in the pending matters.

 Examples of recoveries members of the firm have obtained under the False Claims Act include the following:

 Please be advised that this site is a general information resource and is not intended to provide legal advice in your particular case.
 We would be pleased to conduct a confidential review of your potential case, but by doing so we are not agreeing to act as your counsel.
 A written agreement between you and the Law Offices of Paul D. Scott is prerequisite to representation.
 Past successes by the firm do not guarantee future results.